ninyancat13/js_logkit/README.md

 # logkit-js

-A package which allows you to log in Javascript and output the logs to ELK (Elastic Search Database).
+A package which allows you to log in Javascript and output the logs to ELK (ElasticSearch/Logstash/Kibana).